 Since CBD is non-toxic and nonpsychoactive it’s no surprise several companies have begun creating pet-specific CBD products.
 As it’s risen in popularity, CBD has helped countless people and pets calm nervousness, tension, discomfort, and it may even help with certain skin problems.

 Dry skin usually symbolizes that something is out of balance.
 CBD may promote homeostasis and possibly restore overall balance through interaction with the ECS.
-If you want to use CBD oil or a CBD topical make sure you do not apply it to any open wounds.
+If you want to use CBD oil for cats for a CBD topical make sure you do not apply it to any open wounds.

 One of the best ways to calm a cat's skin with CBD is to add some to your cat’s daily diet.
 Ingesting CBD will allow the cannabinoids to interact with the ECS.
 Research suggests that the ECS plays a major role in skin health.
 If your cat is prone to dryness, adding CBD to the diet may help to keep the skin supple.

 As we discussed earlier, a natural home remedy for feline dandruff includes using a natural moisturizing agent.
 Since CBD oil acts as a natural moisturizer, it can help soothe your cat’s dry skin and reduce the chances of dandruff and long-term itchiness.